return42/sphkerneldoc/linux_src_doc/drivers/nvme/target/rdma_c.rst

 -----------

-DEVICE_REMOVAL event notifies us that the RDMA device is about to unplug so we should take care of destroying our RDMA resources.
+DEVICE_REMOVAL event notifies us that the RDMA device is about to unplug.
-This event will be generated for each allocated cm_id.

 Note that this event can be generated on a normal queue cm_id and/or a device bound listener cm_id (where in this case queue will be null).

-we claim ownership on destroying the cm_id.
-For queues we move the queue state to NVMET_RDMA_IN_DEVICE_REMOVAL and for port we nullify the priv to prevent double cm_id destruction and destroying the cm_id implicitely by returning a non-zero rc to the callout.
+We registered an ib_client to handle device removal for queues, so we only need to handle the listening port cm_ids.
+In this case we nullify the priv to prevent double cm_id destruction and destroying the cm_id implicitely by returning a non-zero rc to the callout.